AmethystBird/COMP3016-Lab-Tasks/Lab7/README.md

 Complete above.

 ### Task 4
 Achieve the same transform in 'Dynamic Rotation' with addition of MVP.
-I need to fix solution using 'glm::' unnecessarily

 ## Controls
 ### Movement
+#### Globals
 **CPP**
 ```c++
 //Transformations